Icepenguins101/charms-bar-port/README.md

 A: You can <a href="mailto:jaydenwmontoya@icloud.com">email me</a> for any assistance regarding Charms Bar Port and other products I have created.

 ## DISCLAIMER !!
 I'm not officially affiliated with Microsoft; I moved to Mac OS X a few years ago for better stability and UI, and have recently returned to Windows 10 for better performance using web development.
-I will stil be using OS X as a daily driver.
+I will still be using OS X as a daily driver.